 • registration of software editing, your website, email hosting, etc.

 • advertising costs

 • debt repayment

 In addition to your operating expenses, determine how many hours you spend on each job.
 Include client time before capturing.

 As creators, we often find it challenging to call our talents.
-But as photo business owners, our values should support our business and our health.
+But as photo business owners, our values

 It is also important to find a price model that is easy to understand.
 That means your clients need to know what to pay and what they get.
 Are you paying by the hour, day, or project?
 It helps to put things in perspective so that people will trust you — and avoid conflicts with angry customers!